maxwai/ATConnect_Bot/README.md

 ### Prerequisites

 You will need Java Version 15 or later to make it work.
-It may work with lower Java versions, but it was programmed using the Java 15 JDK. <br>
+It may work with lower Java versions, but it was programmed using the Java 15 JDK.

+This Bot isa supposed to be running on only one Server at a Time.

 ### Installing